m4reQ/pygl/README.md

 ## Buffer protocol usage
 To ensure high performance pyGL uses Python's [buffer protocol](https://docs.python.org/3/c-api/buffer.html) to transfer data between Python code and OpenGL.\
 Objects that support buffer protocols are for example: [bytearrays](https://docs.python.org/3/library/stdtypes.html#bytearray), numpy's [arrays](https://numpy.org/doc/stable/reference/generated/numpy.array.html), or PyGLM's vectors and matrices.\
-All functions that accept buffer-like objects are annotated with helper type `TSupportsBuffer`.
-Unfortunately type checkers that use typing are not able to check if the object actually supports buffer protocol, so when using those functions be sure to double check what type of objects you are passing in.\
+All functions that accept buffer-like objects are annotated with helper type `TSupportsBuffer`, which is effectively an alias to `collections.abc.Buffer`.\
 \
 **Buffer contiguity**\
 If you are passing object that supports buffer protocol, you also have to make sure that the underlying buffer it exposes is *C-contiguous*.
 This is requied for us to be able to simply copy buffers data to destination, without employing any conversion methods.
 In future it might be possible to use buffers whose data is not C-contiguous.\